Australia was a founding member of APEC in 1989.

 - reduced costs of cross-border trade to assist businesses

 - exchanges of best practice information on trade and investment

 - improved institutional capacity to implement and take advantage of the benefits of trade and investment reform.

-APEC operates on the basis of non-binding commitments and open dialogue.
-Decisions made within APEC are reached by consensus and commitments are undertaken on a voluntary basis.
+APEC decisions are reached by consensus, and commitments are made on a voluntary basis.

 Australia in APEC

 As a founding member, Australia is involved in more than 30 APEC sub-forums and most recently hosted APEC in 2007.

 Through APEC, Australia works to drive economic growth within the region by promoting the advancement of regional economic integration and making progress on achieving the Bogor Goals [PDF] of free and open trade and investment in the Asia-Pacific by 2020.